pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   See :ref:`pywbemcli server profiles --help` for details.
-* **centralinsts** to get the instance names of the central/scoping instances of one or more :term:`WBEM management profile` s defined in the target WBEM server:
+* **get_centralinsts** to get the instance names of the central/scoping instances of one or more :term:`WBEM management profile` s defined in the target WBEM server:

   .. code-block:: text